csacro-University-Exercises/AES/README.md

 * no simulation for this exercise, tried directly on board in chapter 8

 ## Chapter 8
+### Exercise1
 crc_wrapper
-* copied "crc.vhd" file from chapter 7
+* copied "crc.vhd" file from Chapter7 Exercise1
 * output
 positive check -> no LED is on
-check sum -> bits to be append to message (LEDR7 downto LEDR0)
+check sum -> bits to be append to message (LEDR6 downto LEDR0)
 * input
 generator polynom -> SW from 7 downto 0
 message